yurug/coqepit/README.md

 git clone git@github.com:yurug/coqepit.git
 ```

-This will create a folder coqepit.git.
+This will create a folder named `coqepit`.

-- In a terminal, create a subfolder for your project in the folder `coqepit.git`:
+- In a terminal, create a subfolder for your project in the folder `coqepit`:

 ```
 mkdir your-name